 The Bower Award and Prize for Achievement in Science, along with the Bower Award for Business Leadership, was established in 1990 through a bequest from Philadelphia chemical manufacturer and philanthropist Henry Bower (1896–1988), the grandson of a 19th century Franklin Institute laureate.
 The award, 14k gold medal, and cash prize of $250,000 are presented annually to a distinguished member of the international scientific community for work in a prescribed discipline that changes each year.
 In addition to the Bower Awards, The Franklin Institute presents Benjamin Franklin Medals in chemistry, civil and mechanical engineering, computer and cognitive science, earth and environmental science, electrical engineering, life science, and physics.

 The Franklin Institute Awards celebrates pioneering achievements in science, engineering, and industry and the brilliant people from across the globe who make them.
 As the oldest science and technology awards program in the U.S., we honor the legacy of our namesake, Benjamin Franklin—America’s first great scientist and an inventor and statesman whose impact can be seen all around us today.
 Since 1824, we have recognized more than 2,000 of the most world-changing scientists, engineers, inventors, and industrialists—all of whom reflect Franklin’s spirit of curiosity, ingenuity, and innovation.
-Our roster includes Nikola Tesla, Thomas Edison, Marie and Pierre Curie, Orville Wright, Max Planck, Albert Einstein, Frank Lloyd Wright, Claude Elwood Shannon, Ruth Patrick, Marcian Hoff, Jr., Stephen Hawking, Ralph Cicerone, John Mather, Marvin Minsky, Bernard Widrow, Gordon Moore, Jane Goodall, Elizabeth Blackburn, Andrew Viterbi, Bill Gates, Dean Kamen, Frances Arnold, and John Hopfield.
+Our roster of past laureate includes Nikola Tesla, Thomas Edison, Marie and Pierre Curie, Orville Wright, Max Planck, Albert Einstein, Frank Lloyd Wright, Ruth Patrick, Stephen Hawking, Noam Chomsky, Ralph Cicerone, John Mather, Gordon Moore, Jane Goodall, Elizabeth Blackburn, Bill Gates, Dean Kamen, Jim Allison, and Frances Arnold.